neha-r-p/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
     DOM stands for Document Object Model, and it is an object representation of the HTML elements on the webpage, with a "tree" structure for the nested elements.
 It acts as a bridge between the HTML and the browser, and can be used to manipulate the webpage directly in the browser.

 2. What is an event?
+    An event is any interaction a user has with a website, such as a click, hover, scroll, etc.

 3. What is an event listener?